If this is your first harvest, then you may want to focus on getting the basic equipment first.

 1. Honey Harvesting Equipment

 Honey extracting equipment is used to remove honey from the combs while at the same time preserving the combs’ physical state for future use.

 These mechanical devices mainly feature large drums that serve as the extraction chamber where the honeycombs are placed.
 Once the honeycombs are harvested, they are transferred into the drums which are then set to spin at high speeds, forcing all the honey out.

-Simply put, the honey extractor was designed to employ centrifugal force in order to extract the honey out of the comb while keeping it intact.
+Simply put, the extractor was designed to employ centrifugal force in order to extract the honey out of the comb while keeping it intact.

-However, while honey extractors are important, you’ll also need to secure a few other things in order to properly go through the process of honey extraction.
+However, while extractors are important, you’ll also need to secure a few other things in order to properly go through the process of honey extraction.

-Two of the most common types of honey extractors are classified as either radial or tangential extractors.
+Two of the most common types of extractors are classified as either radial or tangential extractors.
 Although both kinds of devices serve the same purpose, they differ in how each of their frames is positioned in the extractor basket.

-Compared to the latter type of honey extracting equipment, the Radial honey extractors would require a lesser amount of energy to operate.
+Compared to the latter type of honey extracting equipment, the Radial extractors would require a lesser amount of energy to operate.
 For that reason, radial extractors are more often used for commercial purposes.

 2. Beekeeping Suit

 For the beginning beekeeper, safety will be your primary concern.
 Therefore, one of the most important aspect you will need for a harvest, is a beekeeping suit.